Tax optimisation for Expatriates

 Expatriates being Polish tax non-residents may benefit from a 20% lump-sum tax.
 To qualify as Polish tax non-resident, the expatriate’s place of residence and centre of vital interest must not be in Poland.
 This requires analysis of the individual‟s personal and economic situation (including family and property aspects).
 This preferential tax rate applies only to certain types on income e.g. board fees or income from a personal services or management contract.
 Social security may be avoided in some cases.

-Our HR & Payroll Expert
+Our HR & Payroll Specialist

 Senior Manager